Chapter 3 Discussion Questions

 The following questions are addressed in this chapter.
 They are better discussed in a group to allow a variety of opinions to emerge.
 The relevant section link is given after each question:

-2. According to current physics, is light made of waves, particles, or both?
+2. Is light made of waves, particles, or both?
 (QR3.1.2)

 3. In Young’s experiment, does a photon go through both slits or just one?
 Give reasons.
 (QR3.1.3)